Tughlaq Durbar: Production

-Producer S. S. Lalit Kumar, who distributed Vijay Sethupathi's '96 had announced his foray into film production with Sethupathi being cast in the leading role.
-At the special event to commodate the success of '96, Lalit announced their project being tentatively titled as Thuglak and will be helmed by debutant film maker Delhi Prasad Deenadayalan, an assistant of Balaji Tharaneetharan.
+Producer S. S. Lalit Kumar, who distributed Vijay Sethupathi's '96 had announced his foray into film production with Sethupathi being cast in the lead role.
+At the special event to commodate the success of 96, Lalit announced their project being tentatively titled as Thuglak and will be helmed by debutant filmmaker Delhi Prasad Deenadayalan, an assistant of Balaji Tharaneetharan.
 Prasad in his interaction with The Times of India, stated the film is an "out-and-out mass subject", but still a "sensible film".
-He further revealed that Vijay Sethupathi will play a role of a politician, whose character will have "interesting shades" and an "element of fantasy woven into it".
-Tharaneetharan was roped in to write the screenplay and dialogues, whereas Govind Vasantha who earlier collaborated with Sethupathi in 96 took charge of composing the music.
+He further revealed that Sethupathi will play a politician, whose character will have "interesting shades" and an "element of fantasy woven into it".
+Tharaneetharan was chosen to write the screenplay and dialogues, whereas Govind Vasantha who earlier collaborated with Sethupathi in 96 took charge of composing the music.

-The film was launched on 3 August 2019 with Parthiban, Aditi Rao Hydari, Gayathrie and Manjima Mohan were announced as the pivotal characters.
+The film, officially titled Tughlaq Durbar, was launched on 3 August 2019, with Parthiban, Aditi Rao Hydari, Gayathrie and Manjima Mohan announced to play pivotal characters.
 Lalit Kumar announced through Twitter in May 2020 that 35 days of shooting was completed before the COVID-19 lockdown in India, with 40 more days of shoot pending.
-Hydari later opted out of the project citing schedule conflicts, and Raashi Khanna was selected to replace her in October 2020, marking Khanna's second collaboration with Sethupathi, after Sangathamizhan.
+Hydari later opted out of the project citing schedule conflicts, and Raashii Khanna was selected to replace her in October 2020, marking Khanna's second collaboration with Sethupathi, after Sangathamizhan.
 Samyuktha Karthik of Bigg Boss fame was announced as a new addition to the film's cast in December 2020.
-The shooting of the film was wrapped on 7 January 2021 and the team began post-production.
+Filming wrapped on 7 January 2021 and the team began post-production.

 Music

-The film's soundtrack and background score is composed by Govind Vasantha, and the album featured four songs with lyrics written by Karthik Netha and Madhan Karky.
-The first single from the film titled "Annathe Sethi" which had lyrics written by Karthik Netha and sung by Arivu, was released by Think Music on 28 September 2020.
-A reviewer from The Times of India, called it as a "spirited political revolutionary song", and Karthik Srinivasan of Milliblog said that "The song wears its 'revolutionary sound' up-front, but Govind's music is pulsating and very catchy, particularly when the chorus joins Arivu's rousing singing."
+The film's soundtrack and background score is composed by Govind Vasantha, and the album featured four songs.
+The first single titled "Annathe Sethi" which had lyrics written by Karthik Netha and sung by Arivu, was released by Think Music on 28 September 2020.
+A reviewer from The Times of India, called it as a "spirited political revolutionary song", and Karthik Srinivasan of Milliblog said, "The song wears its 'revolutionary sound' up-front, but Govind's music is pulsating and very catchy, particularly when the chorus joins Arivu's rousing singing."

 A year later, the entire soundtrack album was released on 2 September 2021.
-The album opened to positive reviews from critics, with Ramya Palisetty of India Today describing the soundtrack as "compelling", and Vipin Nair of Music Aloud said that "Govind had delivered eclectic tunes with fusing beats" and rated 3 out of 5 to the album.
+The album received a positive review from Ramya Palisetty of India Today describing the soundtrack as "compelling".

 Release

-The film was initially scheduled for theatrical release in 2020, but was postponed due to the COVID-19 pandemic.
-The film premiered directly through Sun TV on 10 September 2021, coinciding with the occasion of Ganesh Chaturthi, and was streamed on Netflix the following days.
+The film was initially scheduled for theatrical release in 2020 but was postponed due to the COVID-19 pandemic.
+The film premiered directly through Sun TV on 10 September 2021, coinciding with the occasion of Ganesh Chaturthi, and began streaming on Netflix from the following day.